C00271692/DataScience/DataScienceSem2/SVMChangeLog.md

 9. setting up to use GPU acceleration

 10. First issue my laptop has 2 GPU's, integrated gpu in the processor and a dedicated nvidia GPU.
 On Linux have to install official nvidia driver to use dedicated GPU

+11. Tried 2 different librarys, and cannot seem to generate any results. on Linux we are stuck processing for 25+ minutes and vs code will crash after that.
+On Windows managed to avoid crash but proessing took 150+ minutes, at which point i interrupted processing (unfeesable).
+SVC library not sure if it works.
+Processor and GPU are being used heavily during the execution but takes ridiciously long.
+Tried anoter library (cuml), but this one is very difficult to set up and requires changing kernel settings for Nvidia GPU drivers (very sensitive, can break the while system).
+May have to cease this project for now as deadline approaches, might go back to it if i have time.